Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images: Introduction

-To address these unsolved issues, we propose a unified mixed effects model framework for functional surfaces including cortical surface task fMRI.
-The proposed model characterizes effects of subject-specific covariates and exogenous stimuli with fixed effects and mutual-influences of the geometry and the functionality with random effects.
-In the mixed effects model, the multi-variate outcomes are projections on geometric and functional PCs, obtained using the stochastic metamorphism model (\cite{Lila:2020}) and a functional principal component analysis (fPCA).
-To model the mutual influence of the geometry and functionality, we introduce random effects with a structured covariance matrix.
-The covariance structure and the positive-definiteness constraint are guaranteed via the proposed parameterization of the Cholesky decomposition of the precision matrix (inverse of the covariance matrix).
-The focus and approach of this work are different from \cite{lila2021functional} as the outcomes of interest here are the geometry and functionality of cortical surface characterized by the time series of high-dimensional task fMRI signals instead of functional connectivity measured by covariance matrices of resting state fMRI, in which the temporal dimension is compressed.
+To address these unsolved issues, we develop a unified mixed effects model suited for analyzing jointly the cortical surface structural and functional MRI including task fMRI.
+The multi-variate outcomes are geometric and functional PC scores, obtained using the stochastic metamorphism model (\cite{Lila:2020}) and a functional principal component analysis (fPCA).
+Effects of subject-specific covariates and exogenous stimuli are modeled with fixed effects while mutual-influences of the geometry and the functionality are modeled with random effects.
+The structure and positive-definiteness of the covariance of the random effects are guaranteed via the proposed parameterization of the Cholesky decomposition of the precision (inverse of the covariance) matrix.

-We propose an iterative estimation method for the mixed effects model.
-In particular, the estimation of the precision matrix is scalable by utilizing results in \cite{Bickel:2008eza} that the estimation of the Cholesky decomposition of the precision matrix can be converted to parallel regularized regressions (studies with similar focus on sparse estimation of the covariance and precision matrix can be found in \cite{Banerjee:2008ud, Meinshausen:2006kb, Levina:2008cn, Pourahmadi:2002ct, Rothman:2008bi, Rothman:2009ga, Rothman:2010cy, Rocha:GZtp9s91, Wu:2003fk, Friedman:2008df, Pourahmadi:2011iy, Wang:2010va, Bondell:2010eo}).
-Comparing to the Restricted Maximum Likelihood Estimation (REML, c.f. \cite{ThompsonJr:1962gv, Jiang:1996if}) methods, the propose approach is computationally efficient especially for the high dimensionality of this particular application, and is more flexible in parameterizing the precision/covariance matrices while ensuring the positive definiteness.
+We propose a scalable iterative estimation method for the mixed effects model utilizing results in \cite{Bickel:2008eza} that the estimation of the Cholesky decomposition of the precision matrix can be converted to parallel regularized regressions.
+Studies with similar focuses can be found in, for example, \cite{Levina:2008cn, Rothman:2008bi, Rocha:GZtp9s91} and the references therein.
+Comparing to the Restricted Maximum Likelihood Estimation (REML, c.f. \cite{ThompsonJr:1962gv, Jiang:1996if}) methods, the proposed approach is computationally efficient, especially for the high dimensionality of this particular application, and is more flexible in parameterizing the precision/covariance matrices while ensuring the positive definiteness.